handyc/handyc/README.md

 │ ⬤Python   ☆ 6                                    ││ ⬤C   ☆ 4                                         │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮
-│ <a href="https://github.com/handyc/hanb">hanb</a>                                              ││ <a href="https://github.com/handyc/aks">aks</a>                                               │
+│ <a href="https://github.com/handyc/hanb">hanb</a>                                              ││ <a href="https://github.com/handyc/bri">bri</a>                                               │
-│ toy universe                                      ││ aks is a utility for extracting n-grams from texts│
+│ toy universe                                      ││ command line hexagon map game based on hanb       │
-│ ⬤Rust   ☆ 2                                      ││ ⬤C   ☆ 4                                         │
+│ ⬤Rust   ☆ 2                                      ││ ⬤bash   ☆ 4                                      │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮
-│ <a href="https://github.com/handyc/aks">aks</a>                                               ││ <a href="https://github.com/handyc/aks">aks</a>                                               │
+│ <a href="https://github.com/handyc/scripts">scripts</a>                                           ││ <a href="https://github.com/handyc/wnow">wnow</a>                                              │
-│ aks is a utility for extracting n-grams from texts││ aks is a utility for extracting n-grams from texts│
+│ aks is a utility for extracting n-grams from texts││ command line clock                                │
 │ ⬤C   ☆ 4                                         ││ ⬤C   ☆ 4                                         │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮